ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 # Creating mbed OS applications with yotta

-<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note**: This is an extract from the full mbed OS User Guide.
-The guide itself isn't ready yet, but we're releasing chapters as stand-alones as fast as we can.</span>

 This chapter covers:

 * [What a yotta executable - or mbed OS application - looks like](#mbed-os-applications-as-yotta-executables).